Jolly LLB 3

 Jolly LLB 3 is a 2025 Indian Hindi-language legal comedy drama film written and directed by Subhash Kapoor.
 It is the third installment in the Jolly LLB series and the sequel to Jolly LLB 2.
 The film stars Akshay Kumar, Arshad Warsi and Saurabh Shukla, with Amrita Rao and Huma Qureshi all reprising their roles from the previous films.

 The film was released on 19 September 2025, and received generally positive reviews from critics.
-The film underperformed at the box office.
+It was moderately successful at the box-office.